 Greg was in cardiac rehab for six weeks and he was eventually able to start working out in the gym on his own.
 All that time, he was thinking about one thing, and that is being able to wrestle Simon Reed for the Unified Heavyweight Title at Pro Wrestling Mid-South’s at “Glory Lasts Forever III” this Saturday, in Dyersburg, Tennessee.

 “I consider myself pound for pound, inch per inch, the best in professional wrestling, and I was wrestling a breath away from a heart attack,” Anthony mentioned.
 “Now, I actually think I am going to be better.
 I’m going to be a better performer, a better man, and a better everything.”

 As for Simon Reed, he and Greg are no strangers to each other.
 Reed is a member of the Office, which is led by Christopher White.
 Their faction has vowed to put Greg out of professional wrestling for good.
 Greg definitely has different plans for Reed and everyone associated with the Office when it comes to how long he plans to stay involved in professional wrestling.

 “He will get to see four months of frustration.
 I have wrestled all of my adult life and there has never been a time I haven’t been wrestling,” Anthony explained.
-“This past four months has been the toughest time of my life, because I have had to sit back and do nothing.”
+“These past four months have been the toughest time of my life because I have had to sit back and do nothing.”

 When Greg Anthony returns to the ring this Saturday night, he won’t have to sit back any longer.
 Not only will Reed get to see the four months of frustration that Greg has had to deal with, but he will understand why he’s called the Golden Boy.
 The fans will be reminded once again what they have known all of these years, that Greg Anthony is a force to be reckoned with, and that he has a heart of gold!